VexFoundation/betting-system-old/README.md

 near view <dev account name> view_potential_winnings '{"match_id": " ", "team": " ", "bet_amount": " "}'
 ```

-The contract can be interacted with using the front end via the command:
+The contract can be interacted with using the frontend via the command:

 ```bash
 npm start